jaromeyer/XPS9570-Catalina/README.md

 sudo pmset -b tcpkeepalive 0 (optional)
 ```

+CFG lock determines if the bios lets the OS directly control power management.
+Without it we can't boot unless we use AppleCpuPmCfgLock and/or AppleXcpmCfgLock in OpenCore.
+In short it's probably a good idea to allow MacOS to natively control power management vs. emulate it since it grants better (quieter) fan control and prevents power throttlings.
+To disable CFG Lock and let macOS do power management follow @mr-prez guide [here](https://github.com/jaromeyer/XPS9570-Catalina/issues/44#issuecomment-708540167)

 ### ⚡️ Performance
 CPU power management is done by `CPUFriend.kext` while `CPUFriendDataProvider.kext` defines how it should be done. `CPUFriendDataProvider.kext` is generated for a specific CPU and power setting.
 The one supplied in this repository was made for the i7-8750H and is optimized for maximum performance.
 In case you have another CPU or would rather sacrifice some performance in trade for more battery life, you can use the script [one-key-cpufriend](https://github.com/stevezhengshiqi/one-key-cpufriend) from the `tools` folder to generate your own ```CPUFriendDataProvider.kext```.